 ADELPHI, MD -- Researchers at the U.S. Army Research, Development and Engineering Command Research Laboratory co-organized a workshop on adversarial robotics at the prestigious Robotics Science and Systems Conference held at Carnegie Mellon Music Hall in Pittsburgh, Pennsylvania June 30.

-"When the ARL (Reseach Laboratory) co-organizes workshops with leading researchers at the best conferences in the world, we go far beyond attending and even presenting," Reardon said.
+Workshop participants identified and codified the challenges in the emerging area of adversarial robotics and develop secure, resilient and robust robots that operate in adversarial settings.Robotics researcher, Dr. Christopher Reardon, Research Laboratory, emphasized the importance of researcher involvement the workshops provide."When the ARL (Reseach Laboratory) co-organizes workshops with leading researchers at the best conferences in the world, we go far beyond attending and even presenting," Reardon said.
 "We are able to motivate our problems to those most interested in and capable of solving them in academia and together gain an understanding of what the solutions might look like."He discussed how collaborating in workshop settings are beneficial to those who participate.

 Young said the laboratory plans to continue this effort to motivate and define the unsolved problems in artificial intelligence robotics research by engaging academic researchers in future workshops on an evolving series of themes.---The U.S. Army Research Laboratory is part of the U.S. Army Research, Development and Engineering Command, which has the mission to provide innovative research, development and engineering to produce capabilities that provide decisive overmatch to the Army against the complexities of the current and future operating environments in support of the joint warfighter and the nation.
 RDECOM is a major subordinate command of the U.S. Army Materiel Command.